Secure CheckoutPersonal information is secured with SSL technology.

 - Integrates exposure therapy with other therapy modalities

-- Includes case studies and clinical excerpts that illustrate techniques
+- Includes case studies and clinical excerpts illustrating techniques

 Clinicians who treat and researchers who study those with OCD and Anxiety: primarily psychologists, but also psychiatrists, neurologists, behavior therapists, and nurse practitioners